 A phenomenal record of success

-Great Britain has an outstanding track record in the sport, with Britain’s women having won a medal at every Olympic Games from Sydney 2000 to London 2012.
+Great Britain has an outstanding track record in the sport, with Britain’s women winning a medal at every Olympic Games from Sydney 2000 to London 2012.

 Dr Stephanie Cook and Kate Allenby – both inductees into the University of Bath Hall of Fame for Sport – won gold and bronze respectively at Sydney 2000, Georgina Harland won bronze at Athens 2004, Heather Fell won silver at Beijing 2008 and Samantha Murray won silver at London 2012.